The 'dead generation' blues

 The reason lawmakers are so pissed is because they’re newbies to the long-running shuck ‘n’ jive show and actually thought they could fix it last December with Section 1683 of the National Defense Authorization Act.
-NDAA 1683 ordered the Secretary of Defense and the Director of National Intelligence to create a UFO/UAP office. jump on the thing, figure it out, and issue substantive progress reports, like Operation Warp Speed.
+NDAA 1683 ordered the Secretary of Defense and the Director of National Intelligence to create a UFO/UAP office to jump on the thing, figure it out, and produce substantive progress reports on par with Operation Warp Speed.
 The Pentagon took it seriously enough to vomit up an acronym nobody can pronounce, AOIMSG, which isn’t even worth spelling out anymore because it’s so meaningless.
 Say “AOIMSG.”
 Out loud.
 Again.
 Gesundheit!
 For what it’s worth, AOIMSG is still looking for a director to blame, and its office isn’t required to be fully staffed until June.
 But as Bender reported, pols on the oversight committees are already smelling methane and sulfur – and the Pentagon at least has to show a pulse.

 Just last month, for instance, it did manage to flush one clog down the drainpipe by confirming its ouster of Garry Reid, Director for Defense Intelligence (Intelligence and Security).
 Reid’s most famous subordinate was Luis Elizondo, director of the once-secret Advanced Aerospace Threat Identification Program.
 Repeatedly frustrated in his efforts to walk his UFO research up the command ladder, Elizondo resigned in 2017, then unveiled the project to the world via the New York Times.